KBSBAUDRICE/Retarget/README.md

 # Rigging

-- Surface Rig: Quickly add a rig on the surface of a mesh and on greace pencil
+- Surface Rig: Quickly add a rig on the surface of a mesh and on grease pencil

 # LOCATION